bitcoinhodler/glacier/docs/_docs/before-you-start/index.md

 There is a class of attacks which rely not on stealing your sensitive data (e.g. private keys), but in subverting the process of generating your sensitive data so it can be more easily guessed by a third party.
-We call this “flawed data.”
+We call this "flawed data."

 For example, a variant of the Trojan.Bitclip attack which replaces keys displayed on your screen (or keys stored in your clipboard) with insecure keys.